-All new home AC equipment use R410a, also referred to as Puron.
+All new home AC equipment in San Antonio uses R410a, also referred to as Puron.
 But this refrigerant will consequently no longer be made.
 This is due to a sustained attention on restricting compounds known to have an effect on the environment.

 To learn the “why” behind cooling rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million homes in the USA have air conditioners, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling performance.

 The main issue is the refrigerant these units use to create the cooling we enjoy.